 enlarged view

-The operation of a photoelectron injector requires a dedicated drive laser.
-The mode-locked drive laser initiates the emission of photo-electrons from a cathode.
-This process occurs on such a short time-scale that the bunch duration is identical with the duration of the laser pulse, even in the ps-regime.
-Therefore, the temporal characteristic of the electron bunches can simply be controlled by shaping the laser pulses accordingly and by providing a suitable pulse-pattern.
-The optical pulse energy as well as the transverse shape and location of the laser spot on the photocathode influence space charge effects, beam dynamics and emittance.
-The quantum efficiency of the cathode, however, depends on the wavelength of the laser radiation.
-Our drive laser systems are developed in collaboration with the Max-Born-Institute.
-An optical system, which transports the laser pulses onto the cathode, is desirable to provide some flexibility with regard to the transverse shape and to the optical pulse energy.
+The operation of an SRF photoinjector requires a dedicated drive laser to extract electrons from the photocathode.
+The photoemission process occurs on such a short time scale that the bunch duration is close to the duration of the laser pulse, even in the ps—of the fs regime.
+Therefore, the temporal characteristics of the electron bunches can simply be controlled by shaping the laser pulses accordingly and by providing a suitable pulse pattern.
+The optical pulse energy and the transverse shape and location of the laser spot on the photocathode influence space charge effects, beam dynamics, and emittance.
+However, the cathode's quantum efficiency depends on the wavelength of the laser radiation.
+Our drive laser systems are developed in collaboration with the Max-Born Institute.
+The focus of the work in our department is developing an optical transport and diagnostics system, which transports the laser pulses onto the cathode and controls the laser pulse properties at the photocathode.
+It is desirable to provide some flexibility concerning the transverse shape for the optical pulse energy and the pulse pattern to meet the specifications of the various operation modes of the photocathode.

 1. E. Panofski et al., Virtual Cathode Drive Laser Diagnostics with a Large Dynamic Range for a Continuous Wave SRF Photoinjector, Proceedings of IPAC2014, Dresden, Germany, pp. 2251 JACoW.org